-Key messages from PRA Conference / Letters
+Key messages from PRA Conference

-- Standard Formula should fit a significant proportion of UK firms.
-The PRA does not promote or encourage the use of an internal model where the standard formula is a good fit - Lots of moving parts on the balance sheet, simplistic comparison to ICA is not the full picture.
-The PRA does not expect large capital inflows or outflows to result from Solvency II implementation - The Directive requires firms to identify areas where business materially deviates from the standard formula SCR assumptions. - The ORSA allows you to demonstrate assessment of appropriateness - PRA will review all firms for Standard Formula appropriateness before Solvency II implementation - Work with the pilot firms has continued and individual feedback will be provided in Q2.
-If there appears to be thematic issues arising, PRA will provide general guidance.
+- Standard Formula should fit a significant proportion of UK firms - Lots of moving parts on the balance sheet, simplistic comparison to ICA is not the full picture.
+The PRA does not expect large capital inflows or outflows to result from Solvency II implementation - The PRA does not promote or encourage the use of an internal model where the standard formula is a good fit - The Directive requires firms to identify areas where your business materially deviates from the standard formula SCR assumptions.
+This is your responsibility - The ORSA allows you to demonstrate assessment of appropriateness - PRA will review all firms for Standard Formula appropriateness before Solvency II implementation